pablobm/w2c3-livecd/README.md

   4. Install and boot

-  5. You'll need the Guest Additions package.
+  5. You'll need the Guest Additions package, which in turns requires some development packages.
 On the menu bar, go to "Devices > Install Guest Additions CD image", and install as follows:

 ```
+# apt-get install make gcc linux-headers-amd64
 # cd /media/cdrom
 # sh VBoxLinuxAdditions.run
 ```